Table of Contents

-Question: How Do I Set Aside a Default Judgment?Answer:
+How Do I Set Aside a Default Judgment in NSW?

-To then set aside this judgment, the defendant must convince the court that:
+To set aside a default judgment, the defendant must convince the court that:

-- there is a reasonable explanation to be provided for the failure to file a defence;
+- there is a reasonable explanation for the failure to file a defence;

 - they have a defence to the plaintiff’s claim; and